salmanalibanani/salmanalibanani.com/content/post/my-life-the-prologue.md

 As I am typing these words on my iPhone, my mind is blank.
 I don’t know what follows next in this piece.

 But, I think, I do have a vague idea where this needs to go.
-I'll let my fingers glide across the virtual keyboard, and will patiently observe how this journey unfolds
+I'll let my fingers glide across the virtual keyboard, and will patiently observe how this journey unfolds.

-This is the story of my time at N.E.D. - the most dreadful period of my life that started 30 years ago.
+This is the story of my time at <a target="_blank" href="https://www.neduet.edu.pk/">N.E.D.
+University of Engineering & Technology</a> - the most dreadful period of my life that started 30 years ago.

 --